St Peter's School, York: Sport

-St Peter's School Boat Club was founded in the 1850s and is one of the oldest school rowing clubs in the world.
+St Peter's School Boat Club was founded in 1851 and is one of the oldest school rowing clubs in the world.
 It has had success at international level with over 28 GB 'vests' earned by Peterites since 1998.
-On the domestic scene it has won nine medals at The National Schools' Regatta, 12 medals at The National Championships, and 25 appearances at Henley (both Men's and Women's), all since 1991.
+The school 1st VIII first competed at Henley Royal Regatta in 1968 and has competed in both the Princess Elizabeth and the Fawley.
+The school has won nine medals at The National Schools' Regatta, 12 medals at The National Championships and had 25 appearances at Henley (both Men's and Women's), all since 1991.

+The school's Combined Cadet Force developed from the OTC established at the school in 1913.
+The school's shooting contingent placed in the top three teams of the Marling Challenge Cup at Bisley Imperial meeting five times during the 1960s alone, winning twice, while the highest placing in the Ashburton was third in 1971.

+The first recorded inter-school Squash match was held between Haileybury and St Peter's in the run up to the first Drysdale Cup.
+The school won the public schools' squash (then the Drysdale Cup) twice and came second three times.

 Music

 The School Choir averages over 150 members a year, but there is also a more selective Chapel Choir as well as an elite Chamber Choir.
-Highlights of the choral calendar include the Carol Service at York Minster, as well as visits to the Minster and further afield to sing Evensong.
+Highlights of the choral calendar include the Carol Service at York Minster, as well as Evensongs at the Minster and elsewhere including regular Evensongs at St Paul’s Cathedral and Westminster Abbey.

 The school has Barbershop Quartets, a Brass Group, Chamber Groups, a Choral Society, a Close Harmony Group, String Orchestras, String Quartets, Swing Band/Traditional Jazz, a Symphony Orchestra, Senior Wind Band, Woodwind, Quintets and Quartets.

+After the closure of The Minster School, York in 2019, St Peter's 8–13 is now the choir school for the York Minster Choristers.